 Excess skin on the upper arms can occur due to age, heredity or significant weight loss, including weight loss from bariatric surgery.
 An arm lift can correct sagging skin and restore slimmer contours to the upper arm area.

 If you are bothered by excess upper arm skin, an arm lift can help.
 The University of Kansas Health System provides arm lift surgery as part of our plastic surgery services.

 An arm lift is a type of body contouring surgery for individuals who experience excess skin and tissue on their upper arms, resulting in an appearance that's often referred to as "bat wings."
 Arm lift surgery, also known as brachioplasty, can help:

 - Contour the upper arms

 - Correct loose and excess skin and tissue

 - Improve self-confidence and body proportion

-How is an arm lift performed?
+How does an arm lift work?